Introduction

 -

-page for libraries that are not built-in, but which you can load from
+for libraries that are not built-in, but which you can load as an external

 See the build page for built-in libraries that can be enabled via feature flags, if you want to compile babashka yourself.